You are here

 1. Develop grants (up to $20,000, for up to one year)

-Develop grants are short-term grants to help teams generate ideas and a project plan for systems change that can be submitted to funders.
+Develop grants are short-term grants to help teams to unpack a complex issue and to identify the systemic behaviours that have created that issue, or that are holding the issue in place.
+Develop grants help teams to generate ideas for a project plan to influence or change these behaviours that can then be submitted to funders in the future.
 They offer up to $10,000 towards the project's process, and up to an additional $10,000 to support community's participation in the process.
-Develop grants are a one-stage application, can be submitted anytime, and decisions are made by the end of the following month.
+Develop grants are a one-stage application.

 2. Test grants (up to $100,000 per year, for up to three years)

-Test grants are multi-year grants to help project teams test their influence on systems and learn what works.
-You can apply for a Test grant during either the spring or fall granting call, and decisions are made by the beginning of June or December.
+Test grants are multi-year grants to help project teams test their influence on systems and to learn what leads to change.
 Test grants are a two-stage application.
-Applicants begin their application by submitting a Letter of Intent (LOI), and if successful, are invited to submit a Full Application.
+Applicants begin their application by completing the first stage of questions, and if successful, are then invited to complete the remaining questions.

 3. Scale grants (up to $100,000 per year, for up to three years)

 Scale grants are multi-year grants to help project teams extend the influence of an existing systems change project to a different scale within the system.
-You can apply for a Scale grant during either the spring or fall granting call, and decisions are made by the beginning of June or December.
 Scale grants are a two-stage application.
-Applicants begin by their application by submitting a Letter of Intent (LOI), and if successful, are invited to submit a Full Application.
+Applicants begin their application by completing the first stage of questions, and if successful, are then invited to complete the remaining questions.

 To help you understand if your organization and project meet our eligibility criteria, we’ve developed a quick and easy online quiz.

-We appreciate grant applicants need to plan their time in advance to work on new proposals.
-The following key dates are updated every month, so please check here regularly for updates on our granting cycle.
+We appreciate your need to plan your time in advance to work on new proposals.
+The following key dates are updated throughout the year, so please check here regularly for updates on our granting cycle.

 Never miss another deadline.
 Sign up to receive updates about workshops, calls for proposals, and application deadlines.